 For 10 weeks, Walker assistant curator Bartholomew Ryan will share “chapters” from his extended keynote essay on the themes and work in 9 Artists, an international, multigenerational group exhibition examining the changing role of the artist in contemporary culture.
 9 Artists premiered at the Walker in late 2013 and early 2014, before traveling to the MIT List Center for Visual Arts, where it’ll be on view from May 9 to July 13, 2014.
-Here is the second installment of this 10-part journey.
+Here is the sixth installment of this 10-part journey.

 V. I Can’t Work Like This

 In 2004 Natascha Sadr Haghighian created bioswop.net, a website for the free exchange of résumés and biographies.
 She described the project as arising from a gut reaction the first time she was asked to send a CV for inclusion in a catalogue.
 The CV acts as a legitimizing filter, conferring status within an art-world economy.
 For Haghighian, it simplifies, distorts, and excludes the complexity of contemporary practice, the means with which artists make their decisions, the range of collaborations, and the networks they develop.
 It also has a tendency to situate artists in terms of points of origin, nation- ality, ethnicity, etc., which is all very well if you can play a part in what that might mean, but in an art world and institutional culture obsessed with proving its global credentials, artists can often be instrumentalized for their points of difference along lines of geography and ethnicity, rather than mediated for their work in which these factors may or may not play a strong role.
 In a 2007 interview with curator Max Andrews, Haghighian describes the origins of bioswop.net.
 It’s worth quoting at length: